Debby Boland Watt

 She settled in Seattle in 2014, serving as the lead Teaching Assistant for the UW School of Music Secondary Piano program.
 During her studies with Dr. Robin McCabe, she won the University of Washington School of Music concerto competition performing the Chopin E minor concerto.

 In parallel, Laure has been very involved as a music educator for the past ten years, teaching piano to all ages.
 Determined to bring music to everyone, she also created musical workshops for children with learning difficulties and from disadvantaged social backgrounds.
-Laure believes in a creative pedagogy that adapts to everyone in order to help the student find his or her own musical voice.
+She recently joined the teaching staff of Kristina Lee Music LLC, where she fosters a powerful culture of creativity and independent spirits in her students.

 During her spare time, Laure enjoys the outdoors, running, biking and swimming, gardening, reading fiction and history books, travelling, cooking, art shows and following the English Premiere League and the NFL.